fluent/fluent-plugin-splunk/README.hec.md

 If you set this, the field specified by the `index_key` will be removed

+### default_sourcetype

+If you set this, the value is set as sourcetype metadata if `sourcetype_key` is not set or not found in the record.

 ### sourcetype

+Deprecated.
+Same as `default_sourcetype`, kept for backwards compability.

+### sourcetype_key

-If you set this, the value is set as sourcetype metadata.
+If you set this, the value associated with this key in each record is used as sourcetype metadata.
+When the key is missing, `default_sourcetype` is used.

+### remove_sourcetype_key

+If you set this, the field specified by the `sourcetype_key` will be removed

 ### use_fluentd_time